Conservation

 Interested in getting involved?
 Learn how to join in on the effort here!

-Learn MoreAs a program partner of AZA SAFE: Monarch Butterflies, and a grant recipient of the 2022 AZA Party for the Planet Grant, Adventure Aquarium has planted a native plant butterfly garden in Penguin Park in collaboration with Camden Urban Agriculture Collaborative (CUAC) and Summersweet Native Plants to bring native pollinator butterfly gardens to established community gardens in Camden and to Camden City families’ backyards.
-These gardens create habitat connectivity throughout the city of Camden to help feed and support the monarch butterfly migration.
-Camden residents and Adventure Aquarium guests can track wildlife observations in these gardens using the Adventure Aquarium’s Pollinator Project iNaturalist Bioblitz.
+As a program partner of AZA SAFE: Monarch Butterfly and a grant recipient of the 2022 AZA Party for the Planet grant, Adventure Aquarium installed a pollinator garden in Penguin Park using flowering plant species native to New Jersey.
+In collaboration with Camden Urban Agriculture Collaborative (CUAC) and Summersweet Native Plants, these gardens bring native pollinator habitat to established community gardens in Camden and to Camden City families’ backyards and creates habitat connectivity throughout the city of Camden to help feed and support the monarch butterfly migration.
+Camden residents and Adventure Aquarium guests can track wildlife observed at the Pollinator Garden in Penguin Park on Adventure Aquarium’s Pollinator Garden Project through iNaturalist.
+Download the iNaturalist app and tell us what you see in our gardens during your next visit!

-Learn MoreIn 2014, an unidentified coral tissue loss disease was first observed in Miami-Dade County and quickly spread throughout the northern areas of the Florida Reef Tract (FRT).
-This unprecedented outbreak has been reported on more than 25 species of the approximately 45 stony coral species in Florida – more than 55% of the state’s coral.
-Monitoring data from 2017 and 2018 show that many Florida corals have sustained between 50% - 90% reduction in abundance based on species-specific susceptibility to this outbreak, and the disease is still spreading.
-The FWC, National Marine Fisheries Service (NMFS), Florida Keys National Marine Sanctuary (FKNMS), and the Florida Department of Environmental Protection (FDEP) have assembled the Florida Coral Rescue Team (Rescue Team) to plan and execute the Florida Coral Rescue Plan (Rescue Plan) to save what is left of Florida’s healthy coral stocks.
-This Rescue Plan has two primary goals: 1) to prevent ecological extinction along the FRT for the most susceptible species, and 2) to maintain as much genetic diversity as possible for ~25 priority species in preparation for restoration and future disturbances.
+In 2014, an unidentified coral disease now known as stony coral tissue loss disease (SCTLD), was first observed in Miami-Dade County and quickly spread throughout the northern areas of the Florida Reef Tract (FRT).
+This unprecedented coral disease event devastated Florida’s reefs between 2014 and 2022 and has caused widespread mortality in nearly half of Florida’s 50 stony coral species.
+Monitoring data from 2017 and 2018 showed that many Florida corals sustained between 50% - 90% reduction in abundance based on species-specific susceptibility to this outbreak, and the disease is still spreading.
+As of mid-2021, most of the 330 miles of Florida’s Coral Reef Tract (over 109,700 acres) have been affected.
+In response to the SCTLD outbreak, the FWC, National Marine Fisheries Service (NMFS), Florida Keys National Marine Sanctuary (FKNMS), and the Florida Department of Environmental Protection (FDEP) assembled the Florida Coral Rescue and Propagation Team to plan and execute the Florida Coral Rescue Plan (Rescue Plan) to save what is left of Florida’s healthy coral stocks.
+The Rescue Plan’s main objectives are 1) to gene bank or “rescue” the most susceptible species by holding them in land-based facilities to prevent infection, 2) to maintain as much genetic diversity as possible for priority species in preparation for restoration and future disturbances, and 3) and to propagate (breed) them and outplant their offspring for the recovery of Florida’s Coral Reef.

-Adventure Aquarium is one of 19 AZA institutions who committed to be a long-term holding facility until corals are ready to be placed back in the wild.
-Adventure Aquarium has three dedicated systems with 70+ colonies representing 11 species.
+As a program partner of AZA SAFE: Coral and coral-holding facility for the AZA-Florida Coral Reef Tract Rescue Project, Adventure Aquarium is one of 21 AZA institutions who committed to be a long-term holding facility until corals are ready to be placed back in the wild.
+Adventure Aquarium has three dedicated systems with 80+ colonies representing 11 species affected by SCTLD.
+You can see the AZA-Florida Coral Reef Tract Rescue Project in action on exhibit in Pirate’s Passage.

-Learn MoreFeatures for Native American’s is not-for-profit feather distribution program that collects molted feathers and donates them to the Pueblo Indians of the Southwest for use in their rich customs and traditions.
+Feathers for Native American’s is not-for-profit feather distribution program that collects molted feathers and donates them to the Pueblo Indians of the Southwest for use in their rich customs and traditions.
 By donating molted Macaw and Parrot feathers, we can eliminate sellers of illegally imported feathers from Central and South America that are hunting and killing Wild Macaws and Parrots for profit.
 Every feather donated from a molted living bird will replace one that a Wild Macaw or Parrot was killed to supply.
 Adventure Aquarium participates by collecting naturally molted feathers from our parrots and donating them to this program.

 Have a bird companion at home?
 Learn more about how to donate their molted feathers, here.

-Learn MoreAdventure Aquarium partners with many eco-centric organizations to aid in conservation of the earth's endangered species.
+Adventure Aquarium partners with many eco-centric organizations to aid in conservation of the earth's endangered species.

 AZA SAFE is a framework that protects threatened animals, builds on established recovery plans and history of commitment, prioritizes collaboration among AZA institutions, implements strategic conservation and stakeholder engagement activities, and measure and reports conservation progress.